 This information can and absolutely should be utilized to improve the experience, not only for customers but for the Contact Center as a whole, as well.
 For example, if your team recognizes that agents are receiving a high amount of shipping detail requests, you should begin to strategize on how to reduce that load on agents.
-In fact, that’s a perfect scenario for chatbots: allow customers to seek out the assistance on their own without the need for a human agent, while directly optimizing around specific requests.
+That’s a perfect scenario for chatbots: allow customers to seek out the assistance on their own without the need for a human agent, while directly optimizing around specific requests.

 Analyzing different metrics, requests, priorities and more enable your organization to better optimize chatbots already the requests and problems customers and users are already facing.
 Instead of employing a chatbot to solve an issue nobody even has, utilize them as a new, simpler way for users to solve existing issues.
 This alone will ensure engagement, by creating and providing useful chatbots.

 Chatbots have become popular in the past few years for good reason.
 When your Contact Center is looking to cut costs and improve the experience at the same time, chatbots are the single stone that can help kill those two birds.
 But, as I’ve said, just because your team implements chatbots does not mean that users and customers will love them, or even utilize them.

 Nothing is truly a set-it-and-forget-it solution, and that is true for chatbots as well.
 With the proper optimization and planning, your team can help ensure that customers are not only aware of chatbots and their functionality, but even ensure higher levels of engagement.
 If you’re balancing out the pros and cons of using a chatbot vs live agent, our guide should come in handy.